burst-apps-team/burst-wiki/500k-hf-checklist.md

 ### For Exchanges

 -   Update to or greater **now** - if you use anything older you risk complications for your users as well as security issues.
--   Upgrade to when released, the upgrade path from should be a fairly easy one
+-   Upgrade to ASAP, the upgrade path from should be a fairly easy one

 ### For Developers